phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

    $ phive install phpDocumentor

-For more information about phive have a look at their [website](https://phar.io/).
-Now you have phpDocumentor installed and it can be executed directly.
+For more information about phive have a look at their website_ Now you have phpDocumentor installed and it can be executed directly.